scikit-learn-contrib/metric-learn/doc/supervised.rst

-.org/stable/glossary.html#term-array-like>`_ objects, `X` and `y`. `X` should be a 2D array-like of shape `(n_samples, n_features)`, where `n_samples` is the number of points of your dataset and `n_features` is the number of attributes of each of your points. `y` should be a 1D array-like of shape `(n_samples,)`, containing for each point in `X` the class it belongs to (or the value to regress for this sample, if you use `MLKR` for instance).
+.org/stable/glossary.html#term-array-like>`_ objects, `X` and `y`. `X` should be a 2D array-like of shape `(n_samples, n_features)`, where `n_samples` is the number of points of your dataset and `n_features` is the number of attributes describing each point. `y` should be a 1D array-like of shape `(n_samples,)`, containing for each point in `X` the class it belongs to (or the value to regress for this sample, if you use `MLKR` for instance).

-Here is an example of a dataset of two dogs and one cat (the classes are 'dog' and 'cat') an animal being being represented by two numbers.
+Here is an example of a dataset of two dogs and one cat (the classes are 'dog' and 'cat') an animal being represented by two numbers.

 >>> import numpy as np